zweatshirt/kmp_feasibility/README.md

 "
 ### Recommendations:
 - "In general, write your implementation as common code whenever possible instead of duplicating functionality in platform-specific source sets."
+- "Generally the consensus seems to be that you use Jetpack Compose for your Android UI layer, swift UI for your iOS UI layer, and then Kotlin Multiplatform for your data layer and potentially your view models as well if you want to share code between the two."

 ### Version documentation
 Kotlin Multiplatform Mobile